vizui/designpatterns/docs/content/patterns/patterns/settings.md

 ---

 [pattern]
-### Overview
+<h3>Settings</h3>
+#### Purpose

+Some system behaviors and settings may need to change depending on the user.

+#### Description

+Settings should be implemented when there is functionality and behaviors that may need to be changed to meet a user's needs, such as notification settings, account settings, and other system behaviors.

+Avoid the urge to “just make it a setting”.
+Only add a setting if:
+- More than 15% of your users will change the setting
+- It's infrequently changed by users.
+If it's frequently changed, consider making it more available

+#### Basic functionality

 Depending on the application type, settings can appear as a dedicated page or as a modal dialog.
 The complexity of the settings panel can vary drastically between applications.

 The settings panel can be composed of:
 - Navigation
-- Settings
+- Settings forms
 - Search

-Avoid the urge to “just make it a setting”.
-Only add a setting if:
-- More than 15% of your users will change the setting
-- It's infrequently changed by users.
-If it's frequently changed, consider making it more available
+&nbsp;

+[/pattern]

+[pattern]
+### Navigation

+Use tabs if there are 5 or less sections of settings without nesting, otherwise use tree navigation.
+Hierarchical tree navigation is preferred over nested levels of tabs and improves discoverability.

+#### Flat navigation
 [preview]
 <div class="modal fade in" style="display: block; position: relative; z-index: inherit;">
   <div class="modal-dialog" style="width: 750px; max-width: 100%; padding: 20px;">